Open-CMSIS-Pack/Open-CMSIS-Pack-Spec/README.md

 - **DONE** - We consider this issue as resolved - please review and close it.
 In case of no further activity this issues will be closed after a week.

 - **duplicate** - This issue is already addressed elsewhere, see comment with provided references.

+### Pull Requests
+When raising a Pull Request (PR) changing the PACK.xsd schema file, please ensure that the version, date of change, release-notes and documentation get updated consistently throughout your PR.

+Rules:
+- Breaking/incompatible changes are not accepted and require further discussion

+Exceptions:
+- Extending the `DeviceVendorEnum` does not require a version increment of the schema version.

+Step 1:
+Edit the PACK.xsd file updating `<date>=dd. mmm yyyy` and `<version>=major.minor.patch` (Semantic Version) in:
+- `$Date: <date>`
+- `$Revision: <version>`
+- `SchemaVersion=<version>`
+- Release Notes: `<date>: v<version>` and add itemized changes
+- `<xs:schema xmlns:xs="http://www.w3.org/2001/XMLSchema" ... version="<version>">`

+Step 2:
+Edit the doxygen documentation located in "doxygen/src/*.txt"
+- add/update the documentation to reflect the proposed change following the existing document structure.
+- update the Release Notes section in "doxygen/src/General.txt" matching the itemized list in PACK.xsd.
+- update the version of the documentation `PROJECT_NUMBER= "Version <version>"` in "doxygen/pack.dxy" to match the schema version.